-This version of the AC is approved by the Branch Manager, Flight Standards.
+This version of the AC is approved by the National Manager, Flight Standards Branch.

-Note:

-Changes made in the current version are not annotated.
-The document should be read in full
+Note: Changes made in the current version are not annotated.
+The document should be read in full.

-Table 1.
-Status
+Table 1: Status

-Version Date Details v3.0 November 2024 updates to reflect the commencement of the Part 131 MOS on 12 November 2024 update to notify the making of the Part 131 Exemptions and Directions Instrument CASA EX 62/24 removal of references to the Australian Balloon Federation (ABF) (due to the cessation of the ABF as a sport aviation body in December 2023) updates to the dangerous goods information in Chapter 6 to align with the requirements of section 23 of the Civil Aviation Act 1988, Part 92 of CASR and the ICAO Technical Instructions (relevant associated references were also added to Chapter 1) deletion of Chapter 10 about flights over populous areas and public gatherings as the information has been moved into Chapter 8 of the Part 131 MOS and the GM 131.305 entry in the Part 131 AMC/GM document. addition of a new Chapter 10 with information on the causes and effect of parachute valve stall in a hot air balloon v2.0 December 2021 Complete replacement of Chapter 2.
+Version Date Details v4.0 July 2025 The following changes have been made: the AC title has been changed to reflect current terminology in CASR Part 131 minor editorial changes have been made, including new links to relevant CASA forms in Chapter 1 new chapters have been added to provide information on: Military Operating Areas VHF radio communications towing things. v3.0 November 2024 The major changes are: updates to reflect the commencement of the Part 131 MOS on 12 November 2024 update to notify the making of the Part 131 Exemptions and Directions Instrument CASA EX 62/24 removal of references to the Australian Balloon Federation (ABF) (due to the cessation of the ABF as a sport aviation body in December 2023) updates to the dangerous goods information in Chapter 6 to align with the requirements of section 23 of the Civil Aviation Act 1988, Part 92 of CASR and the ICAO Technical Instructions (relevant associated references were also added to Chapter 1) deletion of Chapter 10 about flights over populous areas and public gatherings as the information has been moved into Chapter 8 of the Part 131 MOS and the GM 131.305 entry in the Part 131 AMC/GM document. addition of a new Chapter 10 with information on the causes and effect of parachute valve stall in a hot air balloon v2.0 December 2021 Complete replacement of Chapter 2.
 Major updates to regulatory references in section 3.1.
 Minor changes to regulatory references elsewhere.
 All changes are due to the commencement of Part 131 of CASR and reflect the interim legislative structure in place in the absence of the Part 131 MOS. v1.0 October 2020 This is the first AC to be written on this subject.
-It provides new operational advice and includes operational guidance previously published in AC 131-01 - Part 131 Aircraft - Continuing airworthiness.
+It provides new operational advice and includes operational guidance previously published in AC 131-01 - Part 131 Aircraft - Continuing airworthiness .
 The regulatory references in this document apply prior to the commencement of Part 131 on 2 December 2021.
 This document will be updated with new regulatory references at that time.